DTS-STN/Service-Canada-Labs/README.md

 The API requires two `query` params, `secret` and `routes`:
 - `secret` - get value from a team member or Azure app service configuration (`REVALIDATION_TOKEN`)
-- `routes` - comma-separated, HTML-encoded, relative URLs that need to be flushed
+- `routes` - comma-separated, HTML-encoded, relative site paths that need to be flushed

 Example:
 ```curl